Selena Gomez Showered With Gifts During A Dinner Date At The Sunset Tower

 “[Selena Gomez] doesn’t plan on holding back how she feels about him and has no problem showing the world how proud she is of him and how much she absolutely adores him,” the source continued.

-Before Selena Gomez’s relationship with The Weeknd began, he was involved in a nearly 2-year relationship with model Bella Hadid and she was involved in an on-and-off romance with Justin Bieber.
+Before Selena Gomez’s relationship with The Weeknd began, he was involved in a nearly two-year relationship with model Bella Hadid and she was involved in an on-and-off romance with Justin Bieber.

 As fans will recall, Selena Gomez and Justin Bieber were spotted together in late 2015 and in early 2016, he shared a throwback photo of the two of them in a swimming pool on his Instagram page.
 “Feels,” he wrote in the caption of the photo.